 Read More

-Shannon Hembree was the Grand Prize Winner of the Young Adult category in the 2021 Book Pipeline Unpublished season with her novel, The Only Thing We Have to Fear.
+Shannon Hembree Shannon Hembree was the Grand Prize Winner of the Young Adult category in the 2021 Book Pipeline Unpublished season with her novel, The Only Thing We Have to Fear.
 The YA psychological thriller genre is one that, admittedly, is a bit oversaturated at the moment.
 I’ve read a lot of them at this point, so I definitely know what to expect…which is why I was overjoyed when I came across your piece, The Only Thing We Have to Fear.
-You truly achieved something remarkable with this—you managed to provide a fresh plot twist on a teen kidnapping saga, while still remaining true to the beloved tonal tropes of that subgenre.
+You truly achieved something remarkable with this---you managed to provide a fresh plot twist on a teen kidnapping saga, while still remaining true to the beloved tonal tropes of that subgenre.
 Furthermore, your writing is gripping, highly entertaining, and compulsively readable.
 Can you talk a little bit about the genesis of the premise for The Only Thing We Have to Fear?
-Were these aforementioned marketplace trends on your mind when you were first breaking…
+Were these aforementioned marketplace trends on your mind when you were…

 Read More

-Victoria Morsell was the Grand Prize Winner of the Mystery/Thriller category in the 2021 Book Pipeline Unpublished season with her novel, Awful Necessary Things.
-I’m an absolute sucker for bleak, slow-burn thrillers set amidst a highly dysfunctional family dynamic.
-So, it shouldn’t come as a shock that I fell absolutely head over heels for Awful Necessary Things—which, by the way, is full-stop one of the best titles for a novel, ever.
+Victoria Morsell Victoria Morsell was the Grand Prize Winner of the Mystery/Thriller category in the 2021 Book Pipeline Unpublished season with her novel, Awful Necessary Things.
+I'm an absolute sucker for bleak, slow-burn thrillers set amidst a highly dysfunctional family dynamic.
+So, it shouldn't come as a shock that I fell absolutely head over heels for Awful Necessary Things---which, by the way, is full-stop one of the best titles for a novel, ever.
 Can you talk a little bit about where the inspiration for the narrative came from?
 What made you want to explore the machinations of familial discord through such a particular genre lens?
 Wow, thank you!
 What an amazing compliment.
 And I’m so happy you like my title.
 I’ve always been fascinated by family dynamics and especially difficult relationships that are bound together by a fierce sense of loyalty.
-There is a push and pull that is really interesting between…
+There is a push and pull that is really…

 Read More

-Penny Berman was the Grand Prize Winner of the Middle Grade category in the 2021 Book Pipeline Unpublished season with her novel, The Odiferous Destiny of Alexander Sparks.
-In my opinion, probably the most important trait for a brand-new author/novel to possess is an undeniably compelling voice—ESPECIALLY if you’re writing for younger audiences.
+Penny Berman Penny Berman was the Grand Prize Winner of the Middle Grade category in the 2021 Book Pipeline Unpublished season with her novel, The Odiferous Destiny of Alexander Sparks.
+In my opinion, probably the most important trait for a brand-new author/novel to possess is an undeniably compelling voice---ESPECIALLY if you're writing for younger audiences.
 Other things, like structure, can be taught/fixed.
 But a commanding voice?
-You either have it or you don’t.
+You either have it or you don't.
 And by goodness gracious, do you have it, Penny.
 A thousand fold.
 And in your debut novel, no less!
 How did you go about developing the one-of-a-kind voice that is shot through the entirety of The Odiferous Destiny of Alexander Sparks?
 Specifically, what were some of your character points-of-inspiration for Alexander?
 Thank you for those kind words!
-Alexander’s voice was inspired by my father who’d managed to survive The Great Depression, WWII, and having two teenagers in the 70’s with…
+Alexander’s voice was inspired by my father who’d managed to survive The Great Depression, WWII, and having two teenagers in the…

 Read More